Mark Falkin's Ongoing Concern

 I am delighted to announce that Falkin Literary is working with filmmaker Laurent Bouzereau (Natalie Wood: What Remains Behind; Five Came Back; Don’t Say No Until I Finish Talking) to help bring his hilarious, moving, and instructive discovery of Cinema and America in the ‘70s to bookshelves.

-Falkin Literary is excited to announce our representation of Ery Shin, lecturer at Stanford University’s Structured Liberal Education Program, and her kaleidoscopic debut novel, K, which explores queer life in Seoul under the shadow of war with North Korea.
-K is part of Ery’s broader aspiration to raise questions regarding queer love, sex, and emotional intimacy on the Korean peninsula before the general public with more poignant immediacy.
-Tonally and structurally, think Joyce’s Dublin, Proust’s Paris.
+Falkin Literary is excited to announce our representation of Ery Shin, an assistant professor of English at the University of Southern Mississippi, and her kaleidoscopic debut novel, Spring on the Peninsula, which explores queer life in contemporary Seoul under the shadow of war with North Korea.
+Spring is part of Ery’s broader aspiration to raise more timely questions regarding love, sex, and emotional intimacy on the Korean peninsula before the general public, and is forthcoming from Astra House in Spring 2024.
+Tonally and structurally, think Gary Indiana’s Do Everything in the Dark and Jason Mott’s Hell of a Book.
 Ery received her undergraduate degree in English from Princeton University, followed by a master’s and Ph.D. in English Literature from the University of Oxford.

 Falkin Literary is pleased to be working with Brittany Ackerman and her trenchant, funny, poignant novel, Boca Bitches, a book about a fourteen-year-old Florida girl growing up too fast, a work that begs for nostalgia but refuses sentimentality.
 If Greta Gerwig wrote an early teens novel set in post-Y2K Boca Raton, this would be it.
 Brittany is a graduate of Florida Atlantic University's Master of Fine Arts program in Creative Writing.
 She has completed a residency at the Wellstone Center in the Redwoods and has attended the Mont Blanc Workshop in Chamonix, France under the instruction of Alan Heathcock.
 Her collection of essays, winner of the 2016 Red Hen Press Nonfiction Award, The Perpetual Motion Machine, was published in November of 2018.
 She currently lives in Los Angeles.